the French flag book cover

 Summary: Monadology (page 3)

 God chose the universe in which the relations between the monads are as perfect as possible.
-This harmonious connection of each monad with all the others means that each has relations that reflect them all, becoming a perpetual living mirror of the universe
+This harmonious connection of each monad with all the others means that each has relations that reflect them all, becoming a perpetual living mirror of the universe 1.
+Leibniz celebrates this universal harmony, which makes every substance accurately reflect all the others through its relations with them 2.

-Since bodies affect one another in an endless chain of interactions, each body is, in a sense, connected to everything that happens in the universe, so much so that a being who sees everything could read, in each body, what is happening everywhere and even what has happened or will happen, perceiving in the present what is distant in both time and space
+Since bodies affect one another in an endless chain of interactions, each body is, in a sense, connected to everything that happens in the universe, so much so that a being who sees everything could read, in each body, what is happening everywhere and even what has happened or will happen, perceiving in the present what is distant in both time and space 3.

-Matter is infinitely divisible, implying that there is a world of creatures, souls, and entelechies in the smallest portion of matter
+Matter is infinitely divisible, implying that there is a world of creatures, souls, and entelechies in the smallest portion of matter 5.

 As a result, each portion of matter can be imagined as a garden full of plants or a pond full of fish.
-Moreover, every branch of a plant, every limb of an animal, and every drop of its fluids remains such a garden or pond
+Moreover, every branch of a plant, every limb of an animal, and every drop of its fluids remains such a garden or pond 6.

 The body does not act upon the soul, nor does the soul act upon the body.
-Instead, they exist in pre-established harmony, ensuring that the decisions of the mind coincide with the movements of the body:
+Instead, they exist in pre-established harmony, such that the decisions of the mind coincide with the movements of the body:

 The soul follows its own laws, just as the body follows its own; yet they correspond perfectly, thanks to the pre-established harmony between all substances 7.

 More precisely, souls act according to the laws of final causes.
 Bodies act according to the laws of efficient causes.
-And the two realms—that of efficient causes and that of final causes—are perfectly harmonious with each other
+And the two realms—that of efficient causes and that of final causes—are perfectly harmonious with each other 8.

-If we could fully grasp the order of the universe, we would find that it surpasses the highest hopes of the wisest minds, and that it is impossible to improve it in any way 10.
+Leibniz concludes by reaffirming that this world is the best of all possible worlds — a claim that would later provoke a withering riposte from Voltaire in Candide: If we could fully grasp the order of the universe, we would find that it surpasses the highest hopes of the wisest minds, and that it is impossible to improve it in any way 10.

 1 56